 A Noticeable Leak

 The most prevalent cause of failure of residential water heaters is a leak from the tank.
-If you see water around your tank, you probably have a leak.
-And if your water heater sits in your attic or above the first floor, the potential for catastrophic damage rises.
+If you see water around your tank, you likely have a leak.
+And if your water heater sits in your attic or above the first floor, the potential for catastrophic damage increases.
 If you discover your water heater is leaking, call the experts immediately.
-Even a minor leak can escalate fast and cause pricey damage to your home.
+Even a minor leak can grow fast and cause expensive damage to your home.

 Not Enough Hot Water Available